How to Socialize Your Puppy

 Different locations, like stores, parks, and other peoples’ houses.

-Different experiences like riding in a car or standing on a vet table.
+Different experiences like riding in a car or standing on a veterinary or grooming table.

 Being left in the care of other people.
-(Make sure those people understand how to make sure your puppy’s experience is positive!)
+(Make sure those people understand how to ensure your puppy’s experience is positive!)

 Being left alone.